Swirled Cookies

 • Pre-slice if Freezing: You can freeze the raw dough to always have cookies on hand whenever a craving hits.
 Cut into slices and freeze.
 No feed to law thaw, bake directly from freezer.

-What to Serve with Swirled Cookies
+What to Serve with Swirl Sugar Cookies

 5 from 1 vote